dandraka/Zoro/README.md

-## 🎉 IMPORTANT NOTE 🥳
-The project has been converted to Dotnet Core 5.0.
-* Branch `master` now fully works, both for CSV and MS SQL data.
-This is the code that is maintained and will be published as a Nuget package.
-* The branch `dotnet-461` is the legacy version, which must be built with .Net Framework 4.6.1.
-It works, but it's not maintained.

-***

 # Zoro - The masked avenger

 Zoro is a data masking/anonymization utility.
 It fetches data from a database or a CSV file, and creates a CSV file with masked data.

 It can be used as a command line program (zoro.exe) or as a dotnet standard library.
+To run the command line program, simply copy the ```tools``` dir from the Nuget package.

+## Note on the code repository
+The library has been converted to DotNet Standard 2.0; the command line utility and the test project has been converted to Dotnet Core 5.0.
+* Branch `master` is the current code which fully works, both for CSV and MS SQL data.
+This is the code that is maintained and is published as a Nuget package.
+* The branch `dotnet-461` is the legacy version, which must be built with .Net Framework 4.6.1.
+It works, but it's not maintained.

 ## Usage: